CERTIFICATE OF PROFESSIONAL DEVELOPMENT (CPD)

 More and more organisations recognise the value of passing on vital information to subordinates in an effective fashion.
 Team briefing is about good face to face communication between three parties – the manager, the team leader and the team.
 This unit covers how to select appropriate material and the actual briefing process.
 As this unit is completed in e-learning format there won’t be any dates and times advertised but you will be emailed the link after completion of the other 4 units.

 Professional Development Diploma

-New for 2016-17, the Professional Development Diploma rewards those students who have successfully attained all three Certificates of Professional Development in Communication, Personal Effectiveness and Leadership.
+New for 2016-17, the pilot Professional Development Diploma rewards those students who have successfully attained all three Certificates of Professional Development in Communication, Personal Effectiveness and Leadership.
 Students will be invited to consider working towards this once all 3 certificates have been completed.
 However, the award is optional not mandatory.

 1) Identifies 2 unit titles from each of the 3 groups

 2) States why they have chosen these in this connection